ubaldot/vim-markdown-extras/README.md

 ### Lists

-You can create lists or enumerations as usual.
-However, the behavior of the `<enter>` key is hacked to mimic the behavior of Microsoft products and respect possible nesting.
+You can create lists as in a normal markdown file.
+However, note that the behavior of the `<enter>` key is hacked to mimic the behavior of Microsoft products and respect possible nesting.
 Although there are many reasons to stick with the bundled [vim-markdown][3] behavior when it comes to lists, my use-cases and preferences require a different behavior.
-If you want the normal behavior, then set `g:markdown_extras_config['hack_CR'] = false` in your `.vimrc`.
+If you want the standard [vim-markdown][3] behavior, then set `g:markdown_extras_config['hack_CR'] = false` in your `.vimrc`.

 You can create to-do lists as you would do in normal markdown, by starting lines with `- [ ]` .
 When in normal mode, you can check/uncheck the item in the to-do list with `<localleader>x` in normal mode.
+You can change how check-boxes are rendered by setting the keys `empty_checkbox` and `marked_checkbox` of the `g:markdown_extras_config` dictionary, for example you can set `g:markdown_extras_config[marked_checkbox] = 0x2714`.
+The value shall be a utf-8 value.

 > [!Note]
 >